motiv-labs/fluent-plugin-cassandra-driver/README.md

       columnfamily logs          # cassandra column family
       ttl 60                     # cassandra ttl (optional, default is 0)
-      schema                     # cassandra column family schema (see example below) pop_data_keys              # keep or pop key/values from the fluentd hash when storing it as json (optional, default is false) json_column json           # column where store all remaining data from fluentd (optional)
+      schema                     # cassandra column family schema (see example below) pop_data_keys              # pop values from the fluentd hash when storing it as json (optional, default is true) json_column json           # column where store all remaining data from fluentd (optional)
     </match>